Planner Layouts: Find Layout Ideas for Your Planners

 • Holiday or Event Planners: Wedding planner, birthday party planner, Thanksgiving menu planner / guest list, Christmas gift planner, etc.

-You probably don’t need sections for all of these items.
-There are going to be some you wouldn’t use; if there are, definitely omit those.
+You don’t need sections for all of these items.
+There are going to be some you won’t use; if there are, definitely omit those.

 Pro tip: If you’re like most people, the more things you try to track and plan, the less likely you are to track anything or actually use your planner at all.
 It’s therefore prudent to limit your tracking and planning to a manageable amount.